Chikungunya Outbreaks

 United States Chikungunya Cases 2024

-As of December 3, 2024 (Week 47), the U.S. Centers for Disease Control and Prevention (CDC) reported 173 chikungunya cases in Territories and non-U.S. residents in 2024, led by Massachusetts (20), Texas (20), California, Colorado, Illinois, and New York.
+As of December 2024 (Week 47), the U.S. Centers for Disease Control and Prevention (CDC) reported 173 chikungunya cases in Territories and non-U.S. residents in 2024, led by Massachusetts (20), Texas (21), California, Colorado, Illinois, and New York.
 From 2006 to 2023, 4,590 travel-related CHIKV cases were reported in the U.S., in areas such as Florida and Puerto Rico.

 Chikungunya Vaccines

-As of December 2024, the U.S. FDA had authorized one chikungunya vaccine.
+As of January 2025, the U.S. FDA had authorized one chikungunya vaccine.

 Chikungunya Disease

 Chikungunya is a viral disease transmitted to humans through the bites of mosquitoes infected with the chikungunya virus (CHIKV), according to the U.S. Centers for Disease Control and Prevention (CDC) Yellow Book 2024.
+In 2013, the CHIKV Asian genotype drove an outbreak in the Americas.

 In September 2024, an Original Article reported even after a year, Chikungunya fever-affected people experience damage to their physical and mental health, positive screening for depression risk was 13.5 times more likely in chronically affected, and patients with chronic chikungunya fever 76 times higher risk of walking impairments.
-In April 2024, the journal Cell Host & Microbe published results from a study, Pathophysiology of chikungunya virus infection associated with fatal outcomes, that suggests the chikungunya virus crosses the bloodbrain barrier, contributing to central nervous system infections.
+In April 2024, the journal Cell Host & Microbe published results from a study, Pathophysiology of chikungunya virus infection associated with fatal outcomes, that suggests the chikungunya virus crosses the blood-brain barrier, contributing to central nervous system infections.

 The Lancet Infectious Diseases published results from a study in February 2024 investigating the risk of death in people infected with Chikungunya two years after the first symptoms of the disease.
 Between 2015 and 2018 in Brazil, Chikungunya virus disease was associated with an increased risk of death for up to 84 days after symptom onset.
 The Lancet Infectious Diseases researchers published a study on February 8, 2024, the found Chikungunya virus disease is associated with an increased risk of death for up to 84 days after symptom onset, including deaths from cerebrovascular diseases, ischaemic heart diseases, and diabetes.
 Data from 2015 to 2018 in Brazil revealed the incidence rate ratio (IRR) of death within seven days of chikungunya symptom onset was 8.40 (95% CI 4·83–20·09) as compared with the unexposed group and decreased to 2.26 in 57–84 days, and 1,05 at 85–168 days, with IRR close to 1 and wide CI in the subsequent periods.